cr43263/dg/README.md

 First "Install" Instructions:

-1) Open the Blanks folder and place a copy of them at the same level as the Blanks folder (not inside it).
+1) Open the Blanks folder and place a copy of the three files at the same level as the Blanks folder (not inside it).
 Add them to the .git ignore list